lockys/Learn.programming/README.md

 This are some learning resources I'm going to read and keep in mind.
 :sparkles: **Now I collect useful links & resources into issue for tracking them more conveniently.** :sparkles:
 [:sparkles: Move to issues :sparkles:](https://github.com/lockys/Learning/issues)
-You can feel very free to add issues(good stuffs :smiley:) but must add at least one of tags following please:
+You can feel very free to add issues.(good stuffs :smiley:)
+Please add at least one of tags following for tracking then easily:
 ```
 NodeJS, CSS, MustRead, JavaScript, Python, WebDevelopment, Django, WebDesign, UI, Modules, Git
 ```